top of page

 Jon Barocas

-Mr. Barocas has a proven track record as a well recognized CEO having established, operated, and grown a multi-million-dollar, global media company with offices in 7 countries.
-Along with a group of military veterans, he unofficially started rescuing dogs in 1994 and formally established K9 Global Rescue in 2015.
-He has worked advocating for the end to the dog and cat meat trade for over 30 years.
+Along with a group of military veterans, Barocas, a former combat veteran, unofficially started rescuing dogs in 1994 in Thailand and Cambodia and formally established K9 Global Rescue in 2017.
+For over 30 years he has worked throughout Asia advocating for the end to the dog and cat meat trade and shuttering slaughterhouses and dog meat farms.
 His experiences saving dogs and working tirelessly for population control and disease mitigation throughout the United States, Mexico, Afghanistan, Iraq, Jordan and Asia are well documented.
 When the Ukraine conflict began, he dedicated his organization to the welfare of all animals caught in the devastating conflict, delivering humanitarian aid, veterinarian supplies and working the front line to save dogs and cats left behind.
-Working and partnering with rescue organizations, shelters and the Armed Forces of Ukraine, K9 Global Rescue have saved countless animals and humans and provided essential humanitarian aide.
+Working and partnering with rescue organizations, shelters and the Armed Forces of Ukraine, K9 Global Rescue have saved countless animals and humans and provided essential humanitarian aid throughout Ukraine.

 Dr. Andrew Kushnir “The Nomad Vet”